gamesensical/docs/README.md

 }

-// Retrieves or sets a float value for the convar.
+# Retrieves or sets a - float value for the convar.

-property float FloatValue {
+property - float FloatValue {

 public native get();

-public native set(float value);
+public native set(- float value);

 }

-// Gets or sets the flag bits (FCVAR_*) on the convar.
+# Gets or sets the flag bits (FCVAR_*) on the convar.

 property int Flags {